 Since the basic model simplifies technical characteristics which have an impact on the generation schedule of storage plants, a mixed-inter model formulation is used to approximate the impact of head effects on the opportunity costs.
-Figure 9 compares the opportunity cost for SRL of the basic model with the results of the mixed-integer model and the SRL prices.
-Single- and multi-site opportunity cost for a bid size of 20MW for the year 2015 are illustrated.4
+Figure 9 shows a comparison of the opportunity costs for the basic model and the mixed-integer model for a bid size of 20MW for the year 2015.

-Figure 9: Srl price and opportunity cost of single- and multi-site for a bid of 20MW with and without head effects for 2015.
+Figure 9: SRL price and opportunity cost of single- and multi-site for a bid of 20MW with and without head effects, 2015.

 Having a look at Figure 9, the first thing that stands out is that the spring peak in the opportunity costs does not occur when taking into account head effects.
-If head effects are considered in the model, the plant operator has an incentive to operate the plant such that the head and correspondingly the turbine efficiency are maximized.
-Because of that, the storage reservoir is not fully emptied in spring as illustrated for the single-site in Figure 10 (see appendix A3.2 for multi-site).
+This rather surprising effect is the result of changed operational incentives due to the relation between storage level and efficiency.
+Given that the amount of water does not change, a higher efficiency level translates into a higher energy output.
+Consequently, the plant operator has an incentive to operate the plant such that the head and correspondingly the turbine efficiency are maximized.
+Because of that, the storage reservoir is not fully emptied in spring as illustrated for the single-site in Figure 10 (see Appendix A3.2 for the multi-site).
+4